Rastopyr/pb24-to-notion/README.md

 ### Amount normalization

-If bank operation was in non-UAH currency, this script use currency `Privat24` currency archive.
+If bank operation was in non-UAH currency, amount of this operation will convert to UAH used currency exchange rate of date of this operation.

-Amount of this operation will convert to UAH used currency exchange rate of date of this operation.
+For convertation this script using `Privat24` currency archive API.